Achieving Beautiful Smiles with Cosmetic Dentistry

 Professional Teeth Whitening

 Professional teeth whitening is a safe and effective way to brighten your smile by many shades.
-Professional teeth whitening uses a specialty-grade, formulated gel solution to eliminate the staining particles that linger past your enamel by breaking them up.
+We use a specialty-grade, formulated whitening gel solution to eliminate the staining particles that stain your enamel.

 How Did My Teeth Become Stained?

-Tooth Discoloration is often inevitable.
-Highly pigmented foods and drinks such as dark berries, red wine, coffee, tomatoes, and soda can all stain your enamel as these pigments have larger molecules of color that attach to your teeth.
+Some level of tooth discoloration is inevitable over time.
+Highly pigmented foods and drinks such as dark berries, red wine, coffee, tomatoes, and soda can all stain your teeth.

 Other factors that often lead to tooth discoloration include: